 One Dead & Several Injured After Train Collides With Log Truck

-According to The Telegraph, a Norfolk Southern train was traveling at approximately 35 miles per hour through Dodge County on July 23, 2007.
+, a Norfolk Southern train was traveling at approximately 35 miles per hour through Dodge County on July 23, 2007.
 The train conductor, William Zeagler, along with the train’s brakeman and engineer, saw a log truck traveling at a speed that made them believe that the truck was not going to stop at the train crossing.

 Zeagler panicked and tried to jump off the train to avoid injury, but tripped and was unable to jump.
 He was seriously injured as the train derailed after colliding with the log truck.
 The train’s brakeman and engineer were also seriously injured, and the driver of the log truck died in the accident.